 Are you planning for the best time to visit the Emerald Isle?
 Get to know the holidays and the top events by reviewing our review on the Irish calendar so that you can get the most out of your travel.
 In addition, we will also walk you through the impact of the pandemic on traditional Irish celebrations in order to set your expectations accordingly.
 Let's get to know more about this below!

 Just as with any other country, the Irish people observe a number of unique cultural holidays and colorful festivals.
-However, as a rule of thumb, please note that visiting during these times can be a hassle since most establishments (like banks and government offices) are close down.
+However, as a rule of thumb, please note that visiting during these times can be a hassle since most establishments (like banks and government offices) are closed down.
 So, our advice?
 Be sure to have cash on hand before you hit the streets and do the classic pub crawl.
-Here are the most significant special events to watch out for in the 2021 to 2022 Irish calendar:
+Here are the most significant special events to watch out for in the 2022 Irish calendar:

 January is a high time for celebrating New Year's Day (January 1) and the Irish music and culture festival (January 20-24).